 - Always check the real-time weather when possible.
-You can use this app, which is the best during the night conditions,
+You can use this app, which is the best during night conditions,

 - Prepare (fuel up) your car, because you never know how far are you going to drive,

 - Organize your equipment as much as you can, to save your precious time on site.
 You don’t need to unfold everything and fold it again.
 If you have a bigger car, try to put a ready gear in and grip it sufficiently, making it safe,

 - Always drive safely, don’t put the celestial event on top of your health & life,

 - Ask a buddy to go with you, because is always easier and quicker to unpack the gear

-Now remains nothing like wait until a next total lunar eclipse, which will occur in 2021.
-There will be quite a few partial and prenumbral, although I won’t be able to hit my observation target from top to toe.
+Now remains nothing like waiting until the next total lunar eclipse, which will occur in 2021.
+There will be quite a few partial and penumbral, although I won’t be able to hit my observation target from top to toe.
 Anyhow is still a good opportunity to watch the Moon in various eclipse configurations, which I wish you all with a very heavy heart.